lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 ### Section 2.4c: Bayes factors

-Now that we know how to use data and a prior to calculate a posterior distribution, we can move to the topic of model selection.
+Now that we know how to use data and a prior to calculate a posterior distribution, we can move to the topic of Bayesian model selection.
 We already learned one general method for model selection using AIC.
 We can also do model selection in a Bayesian framework.
 The simplest way is to calculate and then compare the posterior probabilities for a set of models under consideration.
 One can do this by calculating Bayes factors:

 (eq.
 2.32)
 <div>